0xmalaquias/Archnon/README.md

 # [ Content ] #

-- archnon >> Old version of the script(uses old/slower iptables, but works perfectly !!).

-- archnon-nft >> Modern version of the script, it uses the modern, clean, faster alternative to iptables: nftables.
+- archnon > Modern version of the script, it uses the modern, clean, faster alternative to iptables: nftables.
 Sometimes is much faster than old iptables(better on all sense).

 - example_bridges.txt >> It is just a list of tor bridges, you can grab them from here: https://bridges.torproject.org/options/en, or, if you prefer .onion: kgclfuro65jjlivyzfmxiq2kyv5lickrl4qd.onion/options/en